cysouw/diathesis/text/c08_preverbs.md

 - ^* Sie ermordet sich ihn.
 :::

 Some verbs, like *erschwimmen* 'to achieve by swimming' [@next], even allow for both constructions, either with reflexive pronoun [@next a] or without reflexive pronoun [@next b].
-More examples of such 'free' reflexive pronoun are discussed in [@sec:reflexive-free-dative-sich-accusative].
+More examples of such 'free' reflexive pronouns are discussed in [@sec:reflexive-free-dative-sich-accusative].
 Note that the semantic difference between these examples does not easily fit the opposition result vs. patient as proposed above.
 It remains unclear to me how exactly to explain these two options.

 ::: ex
 - Zumindest Völker erschwimmt sich jährlich einen fünfstelligen Betrag.^[~~DWDS~~: Berliner Zeitung, 16.03.2000.]